benaziziasmae/surfs_up/README.md

   2- the maximum temperatures of 85 (June) and 83 (December) are also remarkable similar.
   3- the minimum temperature of 56 (December) and 64 (June) show the greatest variance, and reflects a much lower temperature level in December that may not be conducive to ice cream or surfing.
 However, with standard deviations of 3.25 (June) and 3.74 (December) we would expect a little more variation in the december numbers.

+ - High-level summary of the results and two additional queries that you would perform to gather more weather data for June and December.

+Oevrall the weather in December and June are historically very similar, although December has a wider range of results, with its high being close to June's but its low well below June's.

+Additional queries that could be run include: Precipation difference between June and December to determine is one has more rainy weather, as well as a comaparison by weather station, as we may see higher/lower temperatures and precipitation levels at different locations.
+We would be primarily interested in the weather station closest to our prospective location, which would narrow the results and provide the best data for us to consider.